Welcome to EuroSOI-ULIS 2025!

 Abstracts

-You can send your abstracts through our online administration system.
+You can send your abstracts through our online administration system (as of Feb 24, 2025, submission is closed).
 Submissions will be open starting December 9th, 2024.
 Original 2-page abstracts with illustrations will be accepted for review in pdf format.
 Papers submitted for review should clearly state:

 - the purpose of the work,